AIDE/DOCS/METHODOLOGY/brain.aide Spec

 ---

-Seed content for the coding-playbook entry-point artifact.
-The install
+Install-time seed for the coding-playbook entry-point artifact.
+The

 <!-- aide-study-playbook-start -->